anzbert/beat_pads/README.md

 ## Known issues

 - Screen Rotation is sometimes unpredictable on iOS.
-This is currently a known issue in Flutter, and the fix will be pushed soon.
+This is currently a known issue in Flutter, and the fix is already being worked on.

 ## Licence